-Hepatitis C is a liver infection caused by the Hepatitis C virus (HCV).
-Hepatitis C is a blood-borne virus.
-Today, most people become infected with the Hepatitis C virus by sharing needles or other equipment to inject drugs.
+Today, most people get new infections of Hepatitis C by sharing needles or other equipment to inject drugs.
 Sexual transmission and mother-to-child transmission are documented but uncommon except in instances of HIV co-infection.
-For some people, hepatitis C is a short-term illness but for 75%ï¿½85% of people who become infected with Hepatitis C, it becomes a long-term, chronic infection.
-Chronic Hepatitis C is a serious disease than can result in long-term health problems, even death.
-The majority of infected persons might not be aware of their infection because they are not clinically ill.
+For some people, hepatitis C is a short-term illness but for 75% to 85% of people who become infected with Hepatitis C, it becomes a long-term, chronic infection.
+Chronic Hepatitis C is a serious disease that can result in long-term health problems, even death.
+The majority of infected persons might not be aware of their infection because they may not have symptoms.
 There is no vaccine for Hepatitis C. The best way to prevent Hepatitis C is by avoiding behaviors that can spread the disease, especially injecting drugs.

 Hepatitis C and HIV co-infected clients may be eligible for the Virginia Department of Health's treatment assistance program through the AIDS Drug Assistance Program (ADAP).
 The program provides Harvoni, Sovaldi, Viekira Pak and if needed, ribavirin, and payments for associated medical care and labs for uninsured clients or those whose insurance does not cover those medications.

 Help4hep 1-877-435-7443 http://www.help4hep.org

 Help4hep is a non-profit, peer-to-peer helpline where counselors work with patients to meet the challenges of hepatitis C head-on.
 Callers talk one-to-one with a real person, typically someone who's had hepatitis C touch their own life.
 And they talk about the specifics of their particular situation.
 The phone call, support and information are all provided free of charge.